 After the record button window appears, click the OK button.
 Press the F9 key once and then click on the little square in the bottom right-hand corner of your screen.

-By following these steps, you essentially record yourself pressing the F9 key and assign that function to the button.
-To edit the name of the button, right click on it followed a left click on the text to edit it.
+By following these steps, you essentially record yourself pressing the F9 key and assigning that function to the button.
+To edit the name of the button, right-click on it followed by a left-click on the text to edit it.
 Each time a random number between zero and one is needed the button can be pressed.